filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 {{< alert icon="tip" >}}
 Use with caution.
 Changing these values to extremes might cause you to miss windowPoSt.
  {{< /alert >}}

+### PoSt computations

+Window PoSt computations on the lotus-miner process can be fully disabled by setting `DisableBuiltinWindowPoSt = true` in your lotus-miner config file.

+{{< alert icon="tip" >}}
+This setting will be respected even if there are no connected window PoSt workers.
+Before enabling this option please ensure that your PoSt workers are correctly configured and available.
+{{< /alert >}}

+Winnning PoSt computations on the lotus-miner process can be also be fully disabled by setting `DisableBuiltinWinningPoSt = true` in your lotus-miner config file.

+{{< alert icon="tip" >}}
+This setting will also be respected even if there are no connected winning PoSt workers.
+Before enabling this option please ensure that your PoSt workers are correctly configured and available.
+{{< /alert >}}

+### Proving pre-checks

+In normal operation, when preparing to compute WindowPoSt, lotus-miner will perform a round of reading challenges from all sectors to confirm that those sectors can be proven.

+Disabling sector pre-checks will slightly reduce IO load when proving sectors, possibly resulting in shorter time to produce window PoSt.
+In setups with good IO capabilities the effect of this option on proving time should be negligible.

+Sevctor pre-checks can be disabled by setting `DisableWDPoStPreChecks = true` in your lotus-miner config file.

+{{< alert icon="tip" >}}
+Disabling sector pre-checks on systems with no PoSt workers is strongly discouraged.
+{{< /alert >}}